atusy/vimconf-2025-small/index.md

 ### Navigate and highlight matching keywords

 - Key concepts
-    - Find keywords based on original queries
+    - Query captures opening/closing keywords
-    - Loads queries with own file name, `matchup.scm`, and avoids conflicts with other plugins
+    - Loads special query files, `matchup.scm`, and avoids conflicts with other queries such as `highlights.scm` and `folds.scm`

 ---